bmx-ng/bmx-site/docs/api/brl/brl_filesystem.md

 Open a directory

 #### Returns
-A directory handle, or 0 if the directory does not exist
+A directory handle, or Null if the directory does not exist

 #### Example